justiceo/Angularize-wp/README.md

 # Angularize WordPress

 Super-charge your WordPress site with AngularJs components.
-Even though this can be used to load the entire WordPress site, it more useful for loading non-critical parts of a site (for SEO reasons).

 For example, loading all sidebar widgets, banners and sliders, ads, forms etc.

 ### Hello World component